 - Vigo Airport (VGO)

 The national airline of Spain is Iberia woith all the major airlines of the world using flying in and out of Spain on a daily basis.
 The top budget flight carriers continue to increase market share.
 The main pioneers of budget flights to Spain include Easyjet, Ryanair and Veuling.

-Main airline companies in Spain.
+Telephone numbers of all the major airline companies based in Spain.

 Iberia – Tel.
 901 111 500

 Ryanair – Tel.
 00 44 871 2460011

 United Airlines.
 Tel.
 900 961 266

 Vueling.
 Tel.
 807 300 720